-The auditor's assignment to independently examine the company's annual accounts and accounting records, is of particular interest to SHG as Owner.
+The auditors' assignment to independently examine the companys' annual accounts and accounting records, is of particular interest of SHG as Owner.
 The shareholders are responsible for appointing auditors.
 The auditors are elected at the Annual General Meeting, to serve until the next Annual General Meeting at which the accounts are laid.
-A proposal concerning appointment of auditors and auditor's fees in Wholly Owned State Entities must be submitted by the CEO to the Board.
+A proposal concerning appointment of auditors and auditors' fees in Wholly Owned State Entities must be submitted by the CEO to the Board.